martinboers/plcnext-book/src/edition-notice.md

 The PLCnext Runtime © 2020 Martin Boers

-The name "PLCnext Technology" and its associated brands are trade marks of Phoenix Contact GmbH & Co.
+PLCnext Technology, PLCnext Engineer, PLCnext Store and Proficloud are registered trade marks of Phoenix Contact GmbH & Co.
 KG.

 This book is not produced, supported or endorsed by Phoenix Contact GmbH & Co.
 KG or any of its associated companies.